 Can you go to jail for not paying a loan?

-You can’t be sent to prison for not repaying a loan.
+You cannot be sent to prison for not paying a loan.

-There are some situations where the court can take further action if you disobey their instructions.
-This is very rare and would only happen as a last resort if you’ve not cooperated with what the court has ordered you to do.
+There are some situations where the court can take further action if you do not follow their instructions.
+This is rare and would happen as a last resort if you have not done what the court has ordered you to do.

 Find out more about the risk of being sent to prison for debt.

-Can I sell my car if it’s still on finance?
+Can I sell my car if it is still on finance?

-If you’ve bought the car through hire purchase, a conditional sale, or personal contract purchase (PCP) the finance provider still owns the car, which means you can’t sell it without the permission of the finance company.
+This means you cannot sell it without the permission of the finance company.
 This also applies to lease or hire agreements.